scipy-lectures/scientific-python-lectures/intro/intro.rst

       blocks.

-Ipython Tips and Tricks
+IPython Tips and Tricks
 .......................

-The Ipython user manual contains a wealth of information about using Ipython, but to get you started we want to give you a quick introduction to three useful
+The IPython user manual contains a wealth of information about using IPython, but to get you started we want to give you a quick introduction to three useful
 features: *history*, *magic functions*, *aliases* and *tab completion*.

-Like a UNIX shell, Ipython supports command history.
+Like a UNIX shell, IPython supports command history.
 Type *up* and *down* to navigate previously typed commands:

 .. sourcecode:: ipython